 The court may agree that you can only afford to reduce the arrears by small payments.
 It is not unusual for an order to be postponed or suspended on terms of £3.75 per week off the arrears.

 If the court issues a suspended or postponed possession order it is important that you keep to the terms of the order because even one missed payment can result in the claimant asking the court to issue an eviction notice.

 If your circumstances change and you are unable to keep to the terms of an order you should get advice about this as soon as possible because you could return to court to ask the order to be changed or ‘varied’.
 This is much safer than missing payments or than paying less than you have been told to pay.

-In some cases, as part of the adjournment, the Court will arrange another hearing date and tell you to do something before the next hearing.
-For example you could be told to pay something off the arrears, make a claim for housing benefit, or to get some advice.
+In some cases, as part of the adjournment, the court will arrange another hearing date and tell you to do something before the next hearing.
+For example you could be told to pay something off the arrears, make a claim for universal credit, or to get some advice.
 Alternatively, your landlord or mortgage lender could be told to do something such as provide more information about your arrears.

 The eviction notice is the final stage of the possession process because it includes a date and time for the county court bailiffs to carry out the eviction.
 This type of notice is sometimes called a warrant of possession.

 An eviction notice will only be issued after a possession order and in some cases it is still possible to return to court to stop the eviction going ahead.

 If you are given an eviction notice and you want to stop the eviction it is important to get advice because you will have to make an application to the court and there are only certain circumstances where this will work.